Meet our dedicated Staff and Board

 Gregory R. Wessel, President, Treasurer, and Chair of the Board of Directors

 Dr. Wessel holds degrees in Geology from Colorado School of Mines (PhD) and the University of Missouri-Rolla (BSc and MSc; now called the Missouri University of Science and Technology).
 He is also licensed in the State of Washington as an Engineering Geologist and currently sits on the State’s Geologist Licensing Board.
 Dr. Wessel has over 35 years of experience in metals and industrial minerals exploration, geologic hazard abatement and environmental restoration, geotechnical applications and mapping of geologic hazards, the development of agricultural minerals (sulfur and potash) in Texas, Poland, Ukraine, and Russia, and the recovery of magnesium salts (for metal production) in Russia.
 He has specialized in geologic mapping and structural evaluations, and has mapped large areas of the southwestern United States and the Altiplano of Bolivia, using aerial photography and extensive field work.
-Dr. Wessel has authored or co-authored over 20 articles and abstracts, including a number of maps available from the Washington Division of Geology and Earth Resources, the Texas Bureau of Economic Geology, and a widely used educational chart available from the Geological Society of America entitled The Geology of Plate Tectonics.
-Dr. Wessel also serves on the Mapping Advisory Committee for the Washington Division of Geology and Earth Resources.
+Dr. Wessel has authored or co-authored over 20 articles and abstracts, including a number of maps available from the Washington Geological Survey, the Texas Bureau of Economic Geology, and a widely used educational chart available from the Geological Society of America entitled The Geology of Plate Tectonics.
+Dr. Wessel also serves on the Mapping Advisory Committee for the Washington Geological Survey.

 Margaret R. Wessel, Vice President and Secretary

 Ms. Wessel holds degrees in geology from Southeast Missouri State University (BSc) and Southern Illinois University (MSc) and a Master of Business Administration from the University of Oklahoma.
-She is a Licensed Geologist in the state of Washington and serves on the board of the local water utility.
+She currently serves as General Manager of Heights Water District on Vashon Island, Washington.
 Ms. Wessel’s geologic background is diverse and includes expertise in igneous petrology, oil exploration, and geotechnical issues.
 Her thirty years of professional experience includes positions with the Oklahoma Geological Survey and ARCO Oil and Gas Company, as well as stints in teaching and in providing scientific support to litigators in high-profile tobacco and asbestos cases.
-Ms. Wessel is currently a forensic scientist with Vertex Engineering Services, where her projects have included such diverse topics as environmental pollution claims, evaluating the potential for damage to structures from sinkhole formation, and studying the effects of construction vibrations on homes.
+Ms. Wessel consults as a forensic geologist to several organizations, where her projects have included such diverse topics as environmental pollution claims, evaluating the potential for damage to structures from sinkhole formation, and studying the effects of construction vibrations on homes.
+Ms. Wessel is licensed as a geologist in both Washington and Florida.

 Board of Directors